saeedanabtawi/saeedanabtawi/README.md

 - 👨🏽‍💻 I’m a Software enginner

-- 🤝🏽 Looking for Web Development Projects
+- 🤝🏽 Looking for building cli tools and libs

 - ⚡ Eat 🍔 Sleep 😴 Hack 💻 Repeat 🔁